Skip to main content

 Search and filter customers

-Use the search bar at the top of the Customers page to find customers by name, email, or phone number.
+Use the search bar at the top of the Customers page to find customers by name, address, or phone number.
+The search also matches on email and city/zip.
 Click on any customer in the results to view their profile.

 Filter by status